 The data also contains two nucleotide sequences: mrna and genomic.
 The first one is the mRNA sequence of FN1, an isoform known as fibronectin 1 isoform 2 preproprotein.
 FN1 has at least 16 different known isoforms.
-The sequence was loaded by a call to readFASTA from the package Biostrings, using a regular FASTA-formatted text file as argument.
+The sequence was loaded by a call to read.DNAStringSet from the Biostrings package.
 The second sequence is the DNA sequence of the gene, with one FASTA entry per exon.
 We will return to that later.